simp/simp-doc/docs/common/Glossary.rst

       Source: `Hiera Overview <http://docs.puppetlabs.com/hiera/latest/>`__

+   IP
+   IP Address
+   Internet Protocol Address
+      A numerical label assigned to each device (e.g., computer, printer) participating in a computer network that uses the Internet Protocol for communication.

+      Source: `Wikipedia: IP Address <https://en.wikipedia.org/wiki/IP_address>`__

    IPTables
    Internet Protocol Tables
       A user space application that provides an interface to the IPv4 firewall